ss-sonic/botcore/README.md

 ## Overview

-`botcore` is a high-performance, type-safe framework for building event-driven bots in Rust.
-It provides a modular architecture that makes it easy to create, test, and maintain bot applications that can react to various events in real-time.
+`botcore` is a production-grade, asynchronous engine for building robust event-driven bots in Rust.
+It offers enterprise-level observability features, a flexible architecture, and type-safe APIs that enable developers to efficiently create, test, and deploy trading bots, arbitrage systems, and other event-reactive applications.

 ## Features